Hospital Medical Negligence Attorneys

-Many cases of direct hospital negligence involve nurses who are employed in the hospital and fail to follow standard nursing protocol or follow doctor's specific orders relating to the patient.
-Other examples involving nurses are failure to recognize fall risks or provide a patient with prescription medication during the hospital stay.
+Many cases of direct hospital negligence involve nurses who are employed in the hospital and fail to follow standard nursing protocol or follow doctor’s specific orders relating to the patient.
+Other examples involving nurses are a failure to recognize fall risks or provide a patient with prescription medication during the hospital stay.

 Hospital negligence can also involve:

 - Poor staffing

 Emergency room doctors are usually employees of the hospital and the hospital is responsible for their actions.
 Other doctors who have privileges to work within the hospital may not be considered employees of the hospital and the hospital may not be responsible for that doctor’s negligence.
 These situations vary on a case-by-case basis.
 It is important to speak to a medical malpractice attorney very early in your case to determine whether you have been the victim of hospital negligence.

 Should I Contact A Lawyer About Possible Hospital Negligence?

 Yes.
 If you believe that you have possibly been injured as result of hospital negligence or if a family member has been injured or killed as a result of hospital negligence, you should contact a medical malpractice lawyer immediately.

 In Florida, there are very short limitation periods involving medical malpractice actions and an attorney has very little time to prepare a case and file a lawsuit on your behalf.
 Additionally, there is significant pre-suit work that is required for the attorney to be able to pursue a medical malpractice case.